jerry-sky/personal-notebook/main/linguistics-related-to-cs.md

+---
+lang: 'en-GB'
+title: 'Linguistics of Computer Science related matters'
+author: 'Jerry Sky'
-# Linguistics of Computer Science related matters
+description: 'Linguistics of Computer Science related matters that arise all the time when one has to create a program, technical specification and other.'
+keywords: 'linguistics, computer science, cs, quantity, program, code, coding, tech, technical'
+---

+---

 - [Quantity](#quantity)